bilalmohib/AlumTecRedesign/README.md

 ## 🛠️ Installation

-Provide clear instructions on how to install and set up your project.
-Include any prerequisites. 🔧
+First of all, you need to have Node.js and npm installed on your computer. 😊

+Then, you need to install 🔧 the dependencies required to run this project.

 ```bash
 # Clone the repository